Matt Prokop: Personal life and legal issues

-Prokop dated his Geek Charming co-star Sarah Hyland for four years until August 2014, when she left him and filed a temporary restraining order against him for physically and verbally abusing her throughout their four-year relationship.
+Prokop dated his Geek Charming co-star Sarah Hyland for four years until August 2014, when she left him and filed a domestic violence temporary restraining order against him for physically and verbally abusing her throughout their four-year relationship.
 In October 2014, a permanent restraining order was granted, and Prokop has not worked in the entertainment industry since.

+2024 arrest

-On May 18, 2024, Prokop was arrested for alleged aggravated assault against his girlfriend following a public incident in his hometown at Victoria, Texas and for resisting arrest.
+On May 18, 2024, Prokop was arrested for alleged aggravated assault against his girlfriend following a public incident in his hometown at Victoria, Texas, and for resisting arrest.
 He was released on bond shortly after.

+2025 arrest

+On December 24, 2025, Prokop was arrested for violating bond conditions, and evading and resisting arrest.
+On December 31, an additional charge of possession or promotion of child pornography was added.
+Overall, he was charged with two felonies and four misdemeanor charges, including one count of a violation of bond.
+As of January 10, 2026, he is being held at the Victoria County Sheriff’s Office Jail in Victoria County, Texas without bail.
+On March 19, he was indicted on possessing alleged child pornography and violating a protective order.